Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 For your body to get stronger, two things have to match up:

-• what you’re asking your body to do through exercise
+• What you’re asking your body to do through exercise

-• what you’re giving your body through food to support it
+• What you’re giving your body through food to support it

 Being on a GLP-1 can create an opportunity to build a healthier relationship with food over time.
 But that starts with being able to eat enough to support your body first.
-Because without that, everything else, including your workouts, your recovery, and how you feel day to day, will continue to feel harder than it needs to.

 Resource